Security Team

 Out of Scope

-• Development, testing, or staging environments
+• Development, test, or staging environments

-• Subdomains without active services
+• Subdomains without an active service

 • Third-party systems (hosting, CDN, SaaS providers)